minhvn1433/flashcard-application/docs/Software Requirement Specification.md

 - **Portability**: The system should be easily transfered to other servers.

 - **Usability**: The system should have a uniform look and feel across different browsers.

-## 6. Other Requirements

-*Define any other requirements not covered elsewhere in the SRS.
-This might include database requirements, internationalization requirements, legal requirements, reuse objectives for the project, and so on.
-Add any new sections that are pertinent to the project.*

-### Appendix A: Glossary

-*Define all the terms necessary to properly interpret the SRS, including acronyms and abbreviations.
-You may wish to build a separate glossary that spans multiple projects or the entire organization, and just include terms specific to a single project in each SRS.*

-### Appendix B: Analysis Models

-*Optionally, include any pertinent analysis models, such as data flow diagrams, class diagrams, state-transition diagrams, or entity-relationship diagrams.*

-### Appendix C: Issues List

-*This is a dynamic list of the open requirements issues that remain to be resolved, including TBDs, pending decisions, information that is needed, conflicts awaiting resolution, and the like.*